 In the area of decision-making under uncertainty, the use of fuzzy integrals, most notably the Choquet integral and its variants, has attracted much attention in recent years.
-It is a powerful and elegant way to extend the traditional model of (subjective) expected utility (on this model, see Fishburn, 1970, 1982).
-Indeed, integrating with respect to a non-necessarily additive measure allows to weaken the independence hypotheses embodied in the additive representation of preferences underlying the expected utility model that have often been shown to be violated in experiments (see the pioneering experimental findings of Allais, 1953, and Ellsberg, 1961).
-Models based on Choquet integrals have been axiomatized in a variety of ways (see Gilboa, 1987, Schmeidler, 1989, or Wakker, 1989, Ch.
-6. For related works in the area of decision-making under risk, see Quiggin, 1982, and Yaari, 1987).
+It is a powerful and elegant way to extend the traditional model of (subjective) expected utility.
+Indeed, integrating with respect to a non-necessarily additive measure allows to weaken the independence hypotheses embodied in the additive representation of preferences underlying the expected utility model that have often been shown to be violated in experiments (see the pioneering experimental findings of Allais, 1953 and Ellsberg, 1961).
+Models based on Choquet integrals have been axiomatized in a variety of ways (see Gilboa, 1987, Schmeidler, 1989 or Wakker, 1989, Ch.
+6. For related works in the area of decision-making under risk, see Quiggin, 1982 and Yaari, 1987).
 Recent reviews of this research trend can be found in Chateauneuf and Cohen (2000), Schmidt (2004), Starmer (2000) and Sugden (2004).

-More recently, still in the area of decision-making under uncertainty, Dubois et al. (2000b) have suggested to replace the Choquet integral by a Sugeno integral (see Sugeno, 1974, 1977), the latter being a kind of "ordinal counterpart" of the former, and provided an axiomatic analysis of this model (special cases of the Sugeno integral are analyzed in Dubois et al., 2001b.
+More recently, still in the area of decision-making under uncertainty, Dubois et al. (2000b) have suggested to replace the Choquet integral by a Sugeno integral, the latter being a kind of "ordinal counterpart" of the former, and provided an axiomatic analysis of this model (special cases of the Sugeno integral are analyzed in Dubois et al., 2001b.
 For a related analysis in the area of decision-making under risk, see Hougaard and Keiding, 1996).
-Dubois et al. (2001a) offer a lucid survey of these developments.
+Dubois et al. (2001a) offer a nice survey of these developments.

-Unsurprisingly, people working in the area of multiple criteria decision making (henceforth, MCDM) have considered following a similar path to build models weakening the independence hypotheses embodied in the additive value function model that underlies most of existing MCDM techniques.
-This offers an alternative to the decomposable and polynomial models studied in Krantz et al. (1971, Ch.
-7).
-The work of Grabisch (1995, 1996) has widely popularized the use of Choquet and Sugeno integrals in MCDM.
+Unsurprisingly, people working in the area of multiple criteria decision making (MCDM) have considered following a similar path to build models weakening the independence hypotheses embodied in the additive value function model that underlies most of existing MCDM techniques.
+The work of Grabisch (1995, 1996) has widely popularized the use of fuzzy integrals in MCDM.
 Since then, there has been many developments in this area.
-They are surveyed in Grabisch and Roubens (2000) and Grabisch and Labreuche (2004) (an alternative approach to weaken the independence hypotheses of the traditional model that does not use fuzzy integrals is suggested in Gonzales and Perny, 2005).
+They are well surveyed in Grabisch and Roubens (2000) and Grabisch and Labreuche (2004) (an alternative approach to weaken the independence hypotheses of the traditional model that does not use fuzzy integrals is suggested in Gonzales and Perny, 2005).

 It is well known that decision-making under uncertainty and MCDM are related areas.
-When there is only a finite number of states of nature, acts may indeed be viewed as elements of a homogeneous Cartesian product in which the underlying set is the set of all consequences (this is the approach advocated and developped in Wakker, 1989, Ch.
+When there is only a finite number of states of nature, acts may indeed be viewed as elements of a homogeneous Cartesian product in which the underlying set is the set of all consequences (this is the approach advocated and developed in Wakker, 1989, Ch.
 4).
 In the area of MCDM, a Cartesian product structure is also used to model alternatives.
 However, in MCDM the product set is generally not homogeneous: alternatives are evaluated on several attributes that do not have to be expressed on the same scale.

 The recent development of the use of fuzzy integrals in the area of MCDM should not obscure the fact that there is a major difficulty involved in the transposition of techniques coming from decision-making under uncertainty to the area of MCDM.
 In the former area, any two consequences can easily be compared: considering constant acts gives a straightforward way to transfer a preference relation on the set of acts to the set of consequences.
 The situation is vastly different in the area of MCDM.
 The fact that the underlying product set is not homogeneous invalidates the idea to consider "constant acts".
 Therefore, there is no obvious way to compare consequences on different attributes.
-Yet, such comparisons seem to be prerequisite for the application of models based on fuzzy integrals.
+Yet, such comparisons are a prerequisite for the application of models based on fuzzy integrals.